ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 Target address to be used is `P-avax1r4aceznjkz8ch4pmpqrmkq4f3sl952mdrdt6xm`, containing 0 funds.

-### Execute the sending part of the transfer operation
+### Execute the Sending Part of the Transfer Operation

 A P-Chain to P-chain transfer is a two-part operation.
 There is no need for the two parts to be executed on the same machine, only for them to have some common params.
-For each part, the appropiate ledger (either source or target) must be connected to the machine executing it.
+For each part, the appropriate ledger (either source or target) must be connected to the machine executing it.

 First part starts the process, and moves the money out of the source account into a X-Chain account owner by the receptor.
 It needs to be signed by the sending ledger.

-The amount to be specified as input to the cmd is the amount to be received on the target address.
+The amount to be specified as input to the command is the amount to be received on the target address.

-As in this example we want to send all the balance of 4.5, we need to consider a fee payment of 0.004, and so tell the cmd to transfer 4.496.
+As in this example the users wants to send all the balance of 4.5, so he needs to consider a fee payment of 0.004, and tell the command to transfer 4.496.

-Take into account that the sending ledger is the one that will pays all the fees.
+Take into account that the sending ledger is the one that is going to pay all the fees.

-Let's start it:
+Then start the command:

 ```bash
 avalanche key transfer